-The next ISTC technical communicators’ meeting in Glasgow will take place on Wednesday 6th February 2013 from 7.30 pm onwards.
+The next ISTC West of Scotland area group meeting in Glasgow will take place on Tuesday 11th June 2013 from 7.30 pm onwards.
 Come along to talk about the latest news and trends in communication, or just to meet other communication professionals.

 The event is free and open to anyone interested in technical communication, such as technical authors, information architects, internal communication professionals, report writers, marketing writers, web content writers and graphic designers.